 The Performance Plan process for didactic course failure will begin once the final grade of F is posted to the student's transcript.
 Students will establish the Performance Plan with their professional advisor no later than the last day of drop/add the following term (or 1 week after an I grade changes to an F).
 A required component of the Performance Plan is for students to establish a Course Success Plan with the Course Coordinator of the repeated course no later than 2 weeks after the start of the term (or 1 week after an I grade changes to an F).
 The Performance Plan will largely focus on life factors, i.e. time management related to school/home/work responsibilities or test anxiety, and the Course Success Plan will focus on specific academic areas of improvement, i.e. improving performance on a specific type of assignment or techniques to improve comprehension of specific concepts.
 The Course Coordinator of the failed course will be contacted and participate in formulating the Course Success Plan.
-A Performance Plan initiated by a didactic course failure will be considered course failure is no escalation to a second Performance Plan due to a repeated course failure.
+A Performance Plan initiated by a didactic course failure will be considered completed when the student successfully completes the repeated course.
+Because a second course failure results in academic dismissal, there is no escalation to a second Performance Plan due to a repeated course failure.
 Failure to participate in the process or agree to the terms of a Performance Plan is grounds for review for dismissal from FNU.